 What types of projects are eligible?
 This account funds the construction or renovation of a State, local, or Tribal government's primary emergency operation center (EOC) as defined by the State Administrative Agency (SAA) during the application process.
 An EOC is defined as a facility or capability from which direction and control is exercised in an emergency.
 This type of center or capability is designated to ensure that the capacity exists for the leadership to direct and control operations from a centralized facility or capability in the event of an emergency.
 "Construction," as defined in this program, refers to building a new facility or any changes to the footprint of an existing facility, while "renovation" refers to internal improvements to an existing facility.
-Projects must meet the eligibility requirements of the Emergency Operations Center grant program, including the cost-share requirement and environmental and historic preservation requirements.
+Projects must meet the requirements found in the fiscal year 2022 NOFO for the "Emergency Operations Center Grant Program."